akka/akka/akka-docs/rst/java/http/routing-dsl/directives/header-directives/optionalHeaderValueByType.rst

   and provide a companion extending ``ModeledCustomHeaderCompanion``, otherwise the routing infrastructure does now know where to search for the needed companion and header name.

-  To learn more about defining custom headers, read: :ref:`custom-headers-scala`.
+  To learn more about defining custom headers, read: :ref:`custom-headers-java`.

 Example
 -------